Integrate Catalyst SD-WAN Manager with Security Cloud Control

 • Security Services Exchange: A cloud-based platform designed to facilitate the integration, communication, and management of various Cisco security services.
 It sends security events and logs received from the SD-WAN environment and forwards them to the Cisco Security Analytics and Logging Cloud data store.

-The following flowchart illustrates the high-level workflow for managing the firewall capabilities of Catalyst SD-WAN Manager using the Security Cloud Control.
+This flowchart illustrates the high-level workflow for managing the firewall capabilities of Catalyst SD-WAN Manager using Security Cloud Control.

 Step